awsdocs/amazon-athena-user-guide/doc_source/presto-functions.md

 ## Athena engine version 1<a name="presto-functions-env1"></a>

 Athena engine version 1 is based on [Presto 0\.172](https://prestodb.io/docs/0.172/index.html)\.
 For information about related functions, operators, and expressions, see [Presto 0\.172 Functions and Operators](https://prestodb.io/docs/0.172/functions.html) and the following specific sections from the Presto documentation\.
+For the geospatial functions in Athena engine version 1, see [Geospatial Functions in Athena engine version 1](geospatial-functions-list-v1.md)\.
 + [Logical Operators](https://prestodb.io/docs/0.172/functions/logical.html)
 + [Comparison Functions and Operators](https://prestodb.io/docs/0.172/functions/comparison.html)
 + [Conditional Expressions](https://prestodb.io/docs/0.172/functions/conditional.html)